Choosing the best sound system as per your preference can be pretty confusing. There are a lot of factors to consider.

 So, for speakers, 70V is obviously the one to choose when you are going to connect multiple speakers.

 With 8 ohm speakers, the third peak frequency is at 2 kHz.
 As the frequencies rise, a slope will arise at 200 Hz.
-Eventually, it will cascade to a final point.
+Eventually, it’ll cascade to a final point.
 That is around 20% smaller than the original point formed in the low bass.
-If you are going for 8-ohm ones, you must not skip these best ones.

 So for sound quality, 8-ohm speakers produce high-quality sound and have a wide range of frequencies.